atlza/hugo-static-startpage/readme.md

 📜 A minimalist startpage for your browser.
 Simply add and configure your favorites links in a content file, you can group them as you want.
 Page can be hosted on a webserver to be used into various browser and devices or used localy from your computer.
+By default Firefox does not allow to change new tab page, you change this with [this extension](https://addons.mozilla.org/fr/firefox/addon/new-tab-override/)

 ![Screenshot Hugo-static-startpage Theme](https://raw.githubusercontent.com/atlza/hugo-static-startpage/main/static/capture/hugo-static-startpage.png)